 Summary:

-The discourse then moves to an ontological inquiry into the nature of reality, introducing the concepts of satyam (unchanging reality) and mithya (changing, dependent reality).
-Using the example of a clay pot, we illustrated how forms (mithya) depend on substance (satyam) for their existence.
-This relationship is described as satya-mithya or a relationship of independent-dependent.
-The talk emphasizes that while forms change, the underlying substance remains constant, pervading the form while remaining free of its attributes.
-This understanding is presented as a way to collapse the apparent duality of the world into a single, underlying reality.
+We then move into inquiring nature of reality, introducing satyam (unchanging reality) and mithya (changing, dependent reality).
+Using the example of a clay pot, we illustrated how forms depend on substance for their existence.
+While forms change, the underlying substance remains constant.
+Purpose of satya-mithya is to show how to collapse apparent duality into One.

 BHAGAVAD GITA, CHAPTER 2, VERSE 15: